fabien-todescato/zcube/README.md

 The overall algorithmic organization is as follows :

-* A _ZDDTree_ represents a set of trees the branch of which are labelled by strings.
+* A _ZDDTree_ represents a set of trees the branches of which are labelled by strings.
 * A hashing scheme based on the _djb2_ hash functions transforms these labelled trees into trees with 64 bits integer nodes.
 * A tree can be represented as the set of its integer nodes.
 * The subtrees of a tree can be represented as a set of sets of integers, ie a _ZDD_.